 It is also possible to import graphics and tables as you would in a normal Word environment.
 One of the big advantages for manuals is the modules (figure 2.2)

 The module is simple for the user as it takes care of everything.
-In figure 2.2 there’s a list of effective pages, a requirement from IOSA, which takes the data from each page, such as page number, issue date and revision number.
+In figure 2.2 there’s a list of effective pages which takes the data from each page, such as page number, issue date and revision number.
 Another module is the record of revisions (figure 2.3).
 The revision is set up once with a prepared part and then the user puts in the revision number and the date and it is immediately fed into this record of revision.
 This means it is always possible to keep track of the number of revisions that have been done and when they were done.
 Enter it just once and it’s all done.

 Then there’s the Change log (figure 2.4).

 Change log is a module that gathers data from the changes made in a manual and allows users to write comments that are reported in the overview.
 It’s easy for users to see all of the changes in the manual.
 Plus, if the app is being used, it is easy to simply click on the ‘Change’ button and go through all the changes step-by-step.

 Figure 2.5 also illustrates a change by means of a revision bar and a triangle (the triangle is only available in the system and in the app, not on the PDF file where no interaction is possible) and if a user clicks on the triangle a ‘Content changed’ window opens (figure 2.6) where the user can see what has been changed — see the header and change, both circled in red — with the old, incorrect copy struck through and highlighted red while the new, correct copy is added and highlighted blue.

 This is also available in the Reader App so that pilots can check what has been changed.
 At the bottom of the ‘Content changed’ window (figure 2.7) there is space for a comment which will be included in the change log (figure 2.8) as soon as the user clicks ‘Change’ (green button).